 Document Type : Original Article

-Department of Environment Sciences, Faculty of Natural Resources and Environment, Malayer University, Malayer, Iran
+Department of Environment Sciences, Faculty of Natural Resources and Environment, Malayer University, Malayer, Iran.

-Results: Results indicated that the average concentrations of PM10, PM2.5 and PM2.5/PM10 are about 134.14±39.23 µg/m3, 44.51±13.44 µg/m3 and 0.33±0.07, respectively.
-The examinations revealed a reductive trend on annual values of PMs based on temporal variations.
-A detailed investigation of the annual mean concentrations of PMs and PM2.5/PM10 based on spatial variations demonstrated the largest values for Naderi-Ahvaz and Abadan stations.
-Besides, the measured AQI was larger than 100 and the Exceedance Factor (EF) values of PM10 and PM2.5 ranged between 1.51-2.73 and 0.77-1.41.
-The statistical analysis obtained from linear regression revealed a significant positive relation between AQI and PM2.5 and PM10 with correlation coefficient (R2) of 0.8259 and 0.7934, respectively.
+Results: Results indicated that the average concentrations of PM10, PM2.5, and PM2.5/PM10 are about 134.14±39.23 µg/m3, 44.51±13.44 µg/m3 and 0.33±0.07, respectively.
+The examinations revealed a reductive trend on annual values of PMs in terms of temporal variations.
+A detailed investigation of the annual mean concentrations of PMs and PM2.5/PM10 in terms of spatial variations demonstrated the largest values for Naderi-Ahvaz and Abadan stations.
+Furthermore, the measured AQI was larger than 100 and the Exceedance Factor (EF) values of PM10 and PM2.5 ranged between 1.51-2.73 and 0.77-1.41.
+The statistical analysis obtained from linear regression revealed a significant positive relation between AQI and PM2.5 and PM10 with correlation coefficients (R2) of 0.8259 and 0.7934, respectively.